-Crowds flock to London to see queen’s coffin procession
+Final preparations underway for procession of queen’s coffin

 Crowds began massing early along the flag-lined road outside the palace for the procession from the monarch’s official London residence to the historic Westminster Hall at Parliament.
 King Charles III and other members of the royal family will walk behind the coffin.

 Thousands of people are gathering on The Mall outside Buckingham Palace and along the banks of the River Thames hours before the coffin procession begins.

-People in the crowd cheered when Charles waved to them as he drove from his residence, Clarence House, to the palace.
+About a half-hour before the procession was due to start, the gun carriage passed through the palace’s wrought iron gates.

 Joan Bucklehurst, a 50-year-old retail worker from Cheshire in northwestern England, said the queen “meant so much for everybody.”